APNIC-Labs/draft-kskroll-sentinel/README.md

    The sentinel process is envisaged to use a test with three names:

-   a.  a name containing the label ".is-ta-<tag-index>."
+   a.  a name containing the label ".is-ta-<tag-index>.".
+This is a
+       validly signed name so that responses about names in this zone can be authenticated by a validating resolver.

-   b.  a name containing the label ".not-ta-<tag-index>."
+   b.  a name containing the label ".not-ta-<tag-index>.".
+This is also
+       a validly-signed name.

    c.  a third name that is signed with a DNSSEC signature that cannot
        be validated.